electron/node/doc/api/path.markdown

     // returns
     '/foo/bar/baz/asdf'

-*Note:* If the path is a zero-length string then the current working directory
+*Note:* If the path string passed as argument is a zero-length string then the
-        will be returned.
+        current working directory will be returned.

 ## path.join([path1][, path2][, ...])